fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 mv LedTestMain.template.cpp LedTestMain.cpp
 ```

-Next, update the `CMakeLists.txt` file in your `led-blinker/Components/Led` directory to add those files to the list of unit-test source files.
-That section should look like this:
+Then, register the unit test files with the build system by uncommenting these lines at the very end of the component `CMakeLists.txt` file in your `led-blinker/Components/Led` directory:

 ```cmake
 set(UT_SOURCE_FILES